 Different types of mortgage advisor

 Before we look at the different types of mortgage advisor, it is important to remember they are regulated by the Financial Conduct Authority (FCA).
-An independent mortgage advisor is regulated directly, while tied and multi-tied mortgage advisors are agents of a regulated firm.
+Independent mortgage advisors are subject to direct regulation, while tied and multi-tied mortgage advisors are agents of a regulated firm.